How to get into college with a low GPA

 We’ve many other cases like these.
 In fact, we’ve even helped a student with a 3.0 GPA and ~1100 SAT score get into Berkeley.
 We’ve helped another student with a 4.0 GPA, 1450 SAT, 680 Math Level 2, 730 History, and 2’s and 3’s on AP exams get into Yale.
 Yes – it’s totally possible.
 And we have their applications to prove it.

 While the odds are against you with a weak academic profile, we’ve helped many students with poor GPA’s / grades get into top universities.
 With a stellar application put together (personal statements, supplemental materials, recommendation letters, supplementary essays, extracurriculars, interviews), you stand a fighting shot.
 But this application has to be perfect in every way that showcases your personal qualities, leadership, commitment to your community, and passion in areas you can claim your niche.

 We’re proud of the work that we have done.
-Our track record of accomplishments of helping students get into a top tier college with a low gpa include:
+Our track record of accomplishments of helping students get into a top tier college with a low GPA include:

 - a student with 2090 SAT / 690 SAT Subject Tests and literally 2 years of high school transcript get into UC Berkeley

-- a student with 3.7 GPA, 2090 SAT / 700 SAT Subject Tests get into University of Chicago
+- a student with 3.7 GPA, 2090 SAT / 700 SAT Subject Tests get into the University of Chicago

 - a student with only 3 AP exams under the belt and no Subject Tests get into Yale

 - a student with a 2.7 undergraduate GPA and 720 GMAT get into Harvard Business School.

 We’ve many more cases like these.
 Not saying that we can pull some magic by any means – these candidates also faced numerous rejections from other schools – but ultimately you only attend one school and that’s all that counts.